2020 YellaWood 500: Track limits controversy

 Track limits are used at Daytona, Talladega, and the road courses.
 Officiating by NASCAR officials involving the finish of the race generated in regards to track limits drew considerable controversy afterwards.
 Initially, second-place finisher Matt DiBenedetto and sixth-place finisher Chase Elliott were penalized and moved to 21st and 22nd positions, respectively.
 NASCAR penalized DiBenedetto for forcing William Byron beyond track limits, marked with a double yellow line at the bottom of the track, and the sanctioning body penalized Elliott for voluntarily moving under the line.
 NASCAR later redistributed its penalty originally given to Elliott, assessing it to Chris Buescher for forcing Elliott beyond track limits.
 Race winner Denny Hamlin also maneuvered under the track limits boundaries on the final corner, but race officials ruled that he was avoiding a potential accident from DiBenedetto and Byron.
 Despite myriad negative reactions to the decision at Talladega and online, a NASCAR official later said that the rulings were "clear-cut".
 NBC commentators Dale Earnhardt Jr. and Dale Jarrett called for NASCAR to remove track limits, but the sanctioning body, citing safety concerns, said the rule would stay in place.

 Media

 Television

 NBC Sports covered the race on the television side.
 Rick Allen, Jeff Burton and six-time Talladega winner Dale Earnhardt Jr. called the action from the booth at Charlotte Motor Speedway, which was the last time this setup would be used, as starting with the next race booth commentators started calling races on site.
 Steve Letarte called the action on site.
 Dave Burns, Marty Snider and Kelli Stavast handled the pit road duties on site.
+Due to the red flag and to honour other programming commitments, the race was switched from NBC to NBCSN.